 Are you someone that enjoys drinking filtered coffee?
-If so, you may be wondering about the differences between a flat bottom coffee filter vs. cone coffee filter.
+If so, you may be wondering about the differences between a cone vs flat bottom coffee filter.

 Perhaps it's about the coffee flavor, or maybe it's the extraction time.
 Whatever the query, we’ll provide you with everything you need to know in this guide.

-Flat Bottom Coffee Filters Vs Cone (Which Makes A Better Brew?)
+Flat Bottom Vs Cone (Which Coffee Filter Makes A Better Brew?)

 1. Coffee Grinds

-In terms of the coffee grinds that need to be used, both flat bottom coffee filters and cone coffee filters are relatively versatile.
+In terms of the cone vs flat filter grind size, both flat bottom coffee filters and cone filters are relatively versatile.

-With flat bottom coffee filters, however, you'll have more freedom as they can be used with any grind size - from coarse to medium or even fine.
-Since they're more versatile, you'll be able to get the most out of your coffee's flavor.
+Flat bottom coffee filters give you more freedom as they can be used with any grind size - from coarse to medium or even fine ground coffee beans.

 2. Coffee Flavor & Taste

-If you prefer a more robust coffee flavor and taste, cone coffee filters are exactly what you need.
-Due to its unique shape, the coffee has time to steep and release its flavors.
+Due to the unique shape of cone filters, the coffee has time to steep and release its flavors.
 As it has a small surface area, water is able to flow through at a slower rate, therefore resulting in your coffee achieving maximum flavor and aroma.

-In comparison, coffee using flat bottom filters will have a lighter flavor as water comes into contact with the filter for a shorter period of time.
+In comparison, coffee made with a flat filter shape has a lighter flavor as water comes into contact with the filter for a shorter period of time.

 3. Extraction Time

-On the contrary, cone shaped filters take slightly longer.
-Though it might be longer, however, you'll have less of a chance of drinking any unwanted sediments as these elements will be filtered out of the coffee.
+Cone shaped filters take slightly longer to brew coffee.
+Cone or conical filters might take longer, however, you'll have less of a chance of drinking any unwanted sediments as these elements will be filtered out of the coffee.